The No Surprises Act (NSA)

 • Preparing strategic legal briefs and supporting documentation

-• Providing clear communication through a dedicated point of contact
+• Providing clear and responsive communication through a dedicated point of contact

-Every client is assigned to a dedicated senior paralegal and team, so your case gets the attention it deserves.
+Every client is assigned a dedicated senior paralegal and team, ensuring your case gets the attention it deserves and that you always have someone to reach out to with questions.

 Contact Us